uo-applied-math/applied_math/pages/fall.md

 ## Homework and assessment

-Weekly homeworks will consist of a mix of pen-and-paper problems and computational exercises.
-Computational homework will be turned in as jupyter notebooks, allowing integration of programming, simulation results, and LaTeX into a single document.
+Weekly homeworks will consist of a mix of theoretical problems and computational exercises.
+Homework will be turned in as jupyter notebooks, allowing integration of programming, simulation results, and LaTeX into a single document.

 ## Grading